parksomin72/requirement-analysis/README.md

 Requirement Analysis is not a one-time activity—it evolves as projects progress, ensuring systems remain aligned with changing user needs and business objectives.

+## ❗ Why is Requirement Analysis Important?

+Requirement Analysis plays a foundational role in the Software Development Life Cycle (SDLC).
+It ensures that the software being built aligns with business goals, user expectations, and technical constraints.
+Here are three key reasons why Requirement Analysis is critical:

+### 1. ✅ Ensures Project Success
+By clearly defining what the system should do and how it should behave, Requirement Analysis helps avoid scope creep, miscommunication, and conflicting objectives.
+It sets a solid direction for development and minimizes the risk of costly rework or project failure.

+### 2. 📊 Improves Resource Planning and Estimation
+Accurate and well-defined requirements allow teams to better estimate time, budget, and resources needed for development.
+This results in more reliable project plans, timelines, and delivery schedules.

+### 3. 🧪 Provides a Basis for Testing and Validation
+Requirements form the foundation for designing test cases.
+With clearly documented acceptance criteria, developers and testers can validate that the system performs as expected and meets user needs, ensuring higher quality and satisfaction.

+---

+Other benefits include enhanced stakeholder communication, easier maintenance, and better adaptability to changes.
+Overall, Requirement Analysis is not just the first step — it’s the **most strategic step** in building software that delivers real value.